-This report provides a summary of the infant deaths that occurred between 2016 and 2018 in the Island Health region and builds on findings and recommendations from previous reports starting from 2008.
+This report provides a summary of the infant deaths that occurred between 2017 and 2019 in the Island Health region and builds on findings and recommendations from previous reports starting from 2008.
 It is intended to provide Island Health leadership with a better understanding as to why infants are dying, and what factors may be modifiable in order to prevent these deaths.

-Island Health's Infant Mortality Review Committee (IMRC) has been reviewing infant deaths since its inception in 2007 when findings revealed higher rates of infant mortality in the Health Authority than the rest of the Province.
+Island Health's Infant Mortality Review Committee (IMRC) has been reviewing infant deaths since its inception in 2007 when findings revealed higher rates of infant mortality in the Health Authority than the rest of the province.
 In addition, ongoing colonial practices have resulted in racism, intergenerational trauma and significant harm to Indigenous peoples through mass relocation of land, loss of culture and language and the creation of the residential school systems.
-These practices have affected the burden of poverty, lack of housing, lack of education and poor access to healthcare services in Indigenous communities1.
+These practices have affected the burden of poverty, lack of housing, lack of education and poor access to healthcare services in Indigenous communities.
 These factors increase the likelihood of infant death and poor social determinants of health are directly associated with disparities between the infant mortality rate between Indigenous and non-Indigenous infants.
 One of the main goals of the IMRC is to strive to eliminate the disparity of Indigenous infant deaths to non-Indigenous infant deaths.
 The role of the committee is to analyze data and to try to determine the reasons for these high infant death rates, and develop recommendations and monitor activities to reduce infant mortality in Island Health.

-1 Public Health Agency of Canada.
+&lt;sup>1 Public Health Agency of Canada.
 Key Health Inequalities in Canada: A National Portrait.
 Ottawa: Public Health Agency of Canada; 2018

-From 2016 to 2018, there were 72 infant deaths in Island Health that met the IMRC review criteria; a rate of 3.8 infant deaths per 1,000 live births.
-This is higher than the 2015-2017 period rate of 3.3 per 1,000 live births.
-The number of infant deaths increased from 63 deaths to 72 over the three year time period.
+From 2017 to 2019, there were 70 infant deaths in Island Health that met the IMRC review criteria; a rate of 3.8 infant deaths per 1,000 live births.
+This is in line with the 2016-2018 period rate of 3.8 per 1,000 live births.
+The number of infant deaths slightly decreased from 72 deaths to 70 over the three-year time period.
 It is important to note that caution should be exercised when dealing with a small number of cases as an increase or decrease may indicate random variation rather than a significant change in rates.